-\textbf{Oblique DTs} In contrast to vanilla DTs that make hard decision at each internal node, many approaches to hierarchical mixture of expert models~\citep{jordan1994hierarchical} have been proposed.
+\paragraph{Oblique DTs} In contrast to vanilla DTs that make a hard decision at each internal node, many hierarchical mixture of expert models~\citep{jordan1994hierarchical} have been proposed.
 They usually make soft splits, where each branch is associated with a probability~\citep{irsoy2012soft,frosst2017distilling}.
-Further, the models do not comprise univariate, axis-aligned splits, but are oblique with respect to the axis.
-These adjustments to the tree architecture allow the application of further optimization algorithms, including gradient descent~\citep{irsoy2012soft,frosst2017distilling}. \citet{blanquero2020sparsity} try to increase the interpretability of oblique trees by optimizing for sparsity using fewer variables at each split and simultaneously fewer splits in the whole tree. \citet{tanno2019adaptive} combine the benefits of neural networks and DTs using so-called adaptive neural trees (ANTs) allowing a gradient-based end-to-end optimization.
-They employ a stochastic routing based on a Bernoulli distribution where the mean is a learned parameter.
-Furthermore, ANTs utilize non-linear transformer modules at the edges, making the resulting trees oblique. \citet{norouzi2015efficient} proposed an approach for efficient non-greedy optimization of DTs that overcomes the need of soft decisions to apply gradient-based algorithms.
-They perform a joint optimization of all split functions and leaf parameters by minimizing a convex-concave upper bound on the tree's empirical loss.
-While this allows the use of hard splits, the approach is still limited to oblique trees. \citet{zantedeschi2021learning} use argmin differentiation to simultaneously learn all tree parameters by relaxing a mixed-integer program for discrete parameters to allow a gradient-based optimization.
-This allows a deterministic tree routing which is similar to GDTs.
-However, they require a differentiable splitting function (e.g., a linear split function which results in oblique trees).
-In contrast to oblique DTs, GDTs make hard, axis-aligned splits that only consider a single feature at each split, which provides a significantly higher interpretability, especially at a split-level.
-This is supported by \citet{molnar2020interpretable} where the authors argue that humans cannot comprehend explanations involving more than three dimensions at once.
+Further, the models do not comprise univariate, axis-aligned splits, but are oblique with respect to the axes.
+These adjustments to the tree architecture allow for the application of further optimization algorithms, including gradient descent. \citet{blanquero2020sparsity} aim to increase the interpretability of oblique trees by optimizing for sparsity, using fewer variables at each split and simultaneously fewer splits in the whole tree. \citet{tanno2019adaptive} combine the benefits of neural networks and DTs, using so-called adaptive neural trees (ANTs).
+They employ a stochastic routing based on a Bernoulli distribution and utilize non-linear transformer modules at the edges, making the resulting trees soft and oblique. \citet{one-stage-tree} propose One-Stage Tree as a novel method for learning soft DTs, including the tree structure, while maintaining discretization during training, which results in a higher interpretability compared to existing soft DTs.
+However, in contrast to GradTree, the routing is instance-wise, which significantly hampers a global interpretation of the model. \citet{norouzi2015efficient} proposed an approach to overcome the need for soft decisions to apply gradient-based algorithms by minimizing a convex-concave upper bound on the tree's empirical loss.
+While this allows the use of hard splits, the approach is still limited to oblique trees. \citet{zantedeschi2021learning} use argmin differentiation to simultaneously learn all tree parameters by relaxing a mixed-integer program for discrete parameters to allow for gradient-based optimization.
+This allows hard splits, but in contrast to GradTree, they still require a differentiable split function (e.g., a linear function which results in oblique trees).
+Similarly, \citet{karthikeyanlearning} developed a gradient-based approach to learn hard DTs.
+Like to GradTree, they use an ST operator to handle the hard step functions.
+While their formulation is limited to oblique trees, our approach permits axis-aligned DTs.